-SPECIALIZED LEARNING FOR THE WHOLE CHILD

-Client Amber's nine-year-old son, Darrell, enrolled at Holy Family Specialized Learning after experiencing what his mother calls "extremely rough situations" at several other elementary schools.
-Darrell had been physically separated from other children many times due to his behavioral and emotional challenges.
+SPECIALIZED LEARNING FOR THE WHOLE CHILD Client Amber's nine-year-old son, Darrell, enrolled at Holy Family Specialized Learning after experiencing what his mother calls "extremely rough situations" at several other elementary schools.
+Darrell had been physically separated from other children dozens of times due to his behavioral and emotional challenges.
 On multiple occasions, Amber was told that her son would need medication to function in a classroom setting.
 After receiving personalized attention from the staff at Holy Family Specialized Learning, however, Amber is amazed at the dramatic progress her son has made.
 "I love that school," she says.
 "My son has definitely moved forward in an extremely positive way.
 They welcome him warmly every day with open arms, and they provide a ton of emotional support to him.
 My baby is able to be focused on school every morning."

-This positive experience has not only prepared Darrell to succeed in the classroom, but has also improved his behavior at home, strengthened his relationships with his siblings, and given Amber peace of mind during the school day.
-"I was used to always having to leave my job," Amber says, referring to days when she would drive to school and pick Darrell up early.
-"I was so used to going to the IEP meetings every week to add new things for him to work on, that I felt sure he would get a suspension when he went to Holy Family.
+This positive experience has not only prepared Darrell to succeed in the classroom, but has also improved his behavior at home, strengthened his relationships with his siblings, and given Amber peace of mind during Left: Specialized Learning students participate in ar on-campus gardening activity.
+Right: Students have the opportunity to learn about working in fields such as culinary arts and fire response the school day.
+"I was used to always having to leave my job," Amber says, referring to days when she would drive to school and pick Darrell up early."
+I was so used to going to the IEP meetings every week to add new things for him to work on, that I felt sure he would get a suspension when he went to Holy Family.
 Instead they just called and let me know that everything was fine.
 And if I do feel curious, it's okay for me to call and ask how he is doing, no matter the time of day."
 Darrell's experience at Holy Family Specialized Learning has been so transformative that Amber now hopes to enroll his younger brother at the school.
 "This has been one of the best decisions I have ever made, for Darrell, in my life," she says.
 "I'm so glad.
 I'm so happy we're able to move forward on this positive journey."